PankratzLab/Genvisis-Docs/GetStarted/find-required-raw-data-files.md

 # Find Required Raw Data Files

-Genvisis requires different raw data files depending on which platform your raw data originated.
+Genvisis requires different raw data files depending on the original platform of your raw data.

 ## For Affymetrix Data (Affy6/Axiom)